HL7/fhircast-docs/docs/specification/STU2.md

 If a subscription or unsubscription is not denied, the Hub SHALL confirm the subscription.
 The subscription confirmation step informs the subscriber of the details of Hub's recently created subscription.
 For `webhook` subscriptions, the confirmation also verifies the intent of the subscriber and ensures that the subscriber actually controls the callback url.

 #### `webhook` Intent Verification Request
 In order to prevent an attacker from creating unwanted subscriptions on behalf of a subscriber, a Hub must ensure that a `webhook` subscriber did indeed send the subscription request.
 The Hub SHALL verify a subscription request by sending an HTTPS GET request to the subscriber's callback URL as given in the subscription request.
-This request SHALL have the following query string arguments appended
+This request SHALL have the following query string arguments appended.

 Field | Optionality | Type | Description
 ---  | --- | --- | ---